04 – Number of US troops in Vietnam reaches 486,000.

 23 – An Israeli Boeing 707 en route from Rome to Tel Aviv is hijacked in Algeria.

-29 – Pope Paul VI issues the Humanae Vitae denouncing the use of any form of artificial contraception.
+29 – Pope Paul VI issues the Humanae Vitae: On the Regulation of Birth denouncing the use of any form of artificial contraception.

 30 – Dubcek, Brezhnev and other Eastern Bloc leaders meet to discuss the Czechoslovakian reforms.